interkosmos/fortran-paho/examples/plot/README.md

 ```

 ## Build
-Run the `Makefile` to build the demo application:
+Run `make` to build the demo application:
 ```
 $ make
 ```